-We are evaluating the effect that Trump Administration changes and proposed changes to the ACA may have on our business.
+We are evaluating the effect that changes and proposed changes to the ACA and Biden Administration policies, and the adopted RO Model by the CMS, may have on our business.
 We cannot predict whether the ACA will be repealed, replaced, or modified or how such repeal, replacement or modification may be timed or structured.
 As a result, we cannot quantify or predict the effect of such repeal, replacement, or modification might have on our business and results of operations.
 However, any changes that lower reimbursement for our products or reduce medical procedure volumes could adversely affect our business and results of operations.